superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

     - top up your **Load Out slots (locked slots)** - works with backpack, vehicles, drones

 ![4](https://img.shields.io/badge/4-56a2f4) <span style="text-decoration: underline;">**Use**</span> (heal, eat, drink)
-    - use the top 3 healing and top 3 food/drink items directly from the storage network using hotkeys
+    - use your best healing, food, and drink items directly from the storage network, via the Useables window, using hotkeys or a double-click

 This is explained more fully below.